-Why do people sacrifice their lives for others?
+Why do some people sacrifice their lives for others?

 In A Tale of Two Cities, a famous novel by Charles Dickens, two men named Charles Darnay and Sydney Carton fall in love with the same woman- Lucie.
 Charles Darnay, however, gets the girl, marries her and has a child with her.